pkasnifa/pkasnifa/README.md

 ## 📖 Education

-**Bachelor of Technology (B.Tech) – Computer Science and Engineering**
+**Bachelor of Technology (B.Tech) – Computer Science and Engineering** **Master of Technology (M.Tech) – Computer Science and Engineering with specilisation Data science and Artifical Intelligence**

-Currently pursuing undergraduate studies with a focus on software development, programming, and emerging technologies.
+Currently pursuing postgraduate studies with a focus on data science, artifical intelligence, programming and emerging technologies.

 ---